 The World’s First Android Phone was also my first Android Smartphone

 But I loved that baby.
 On my list of likes was this: “Touch, swipe, and tap, and with a responsiveness that’s rarely seen in touchscreen devices.”
-I also said in a G1 review back then that it was my firm belief that Android was on its way to giving Symbian a run for their money in terms of market share.
+I also said back then that it was my firm belief that Android was on its way to giving Symbian a run for their money in terms of market share.
 Oh well, that is already history.
 Let’s look at some key specs of the HTC Dream.

 - Display: 3.2 inches, 320 x 480 pixels, capacitive touchscreen.